smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       description: "Describes the current position of the vehicle corresponding to this observation.
 SameAs: position field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
       properties:
         bearing:
-          description: 'Property.
-Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
+          description: 'Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
 This can be the compass bearing, or the direction towards the next stop or intermediate location.
 This should not be deduced from the sequence of previous positions, which clients can compute from previous data'
           type: number
+          x-ngsi:
+            type: Property
         latitude:
-          description: 'Property.
-Degrees North, in the WGS-84 coordinate system.'
+          description: 'Degrees North, in the WGS-84 coordinate system'
           type: number
+          x-ngsi:
+            type: Property
         longitude:
-          description: 'Property.
-Degrees East, in the WGS-84 coordinate system.'
+          description: 'Degrees East, in the WGS-84 coordinate system'
           type: number
+          x-ngsi:
+            type: Property
         odometer:
-          description: 'Property.
-Odometer value, in meters.
-Units:''meters'''
+          description: 'Odometer value, in meters'
           type: number
+          x-ngsi:
+            type: Property
+            units: meters
         speed:
-          description: 'Property.
-Momentary speed measured by the vehicle, in meters per second.
-Units:''meters per second'''
+          description: 'Momentary speed measured by the vehicle, in meters per second'
           type: number
+          x-ngsi:
+            type: Property
+            units: meters per second
       type: object
       x-ngsi:
         model: "https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition"
         type: Property
     positionInfo:
       description: "Describes the current position of the vehicle corresponding to this observation.
-SameAs:'position' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+SameAs:'position' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
       properties:
         bearing:
-          description: 'Property.
-Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
+          description: 'Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
 This can be the compass bearing, or the direction towards the next stop or intermediate location.
 This should not be deduced from the sequence of previous positions, which clients can compute from previous data'
           type: number
+          x-ngsi:
+            type: Property
         odometer:
-          description: Property.
-Odometer value.
+          description: Odometer value
           type: number
+          x-ngsi:
+            type: Property
         speed:
-          description: Property.
-Momentary speed measured by the vehicle.
+          description: Momentary speed measured by the vehicle
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     routeInfo:
       description: "Updated sorted stop sequence for the trip made by the vehicle corresponding to this observation, not to be considered if schedule_realtionship is CANCELED.
-SameAs: 'stop_time_update' field from GTFS Realtime message-TripUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)."
+SameAs: 'stop_time_update' field from GTFS Realtime message-TripUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)"
       properties:
         route_color:
-          description: "Property.
-If assigned, this field defines a color that corresponds to a route.
+          description: "If assigned, this field defines a color that corresponds to a route.
 The color must be provided as a six-character hexadecimal number, for example, 00FFFF.
 If no color is specified, the default route color is white (FFFFFF).
-SameAs: 'route_color' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)."
+SameAs: 'route_color' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)"
           type: string
+          x-ngsi:
+            type: Property
         route_desc:
-          description: "Property.
-Description of the route.
+          description: "Description of the route.
 This can include the entire route details including to and from destination and timing information in a text description form.
-SameAs: 'route_desc' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)."
+SameAs: 'route_desc' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)"
           type: string
+          x-ngsi:
+            type: Property
         route_id:
-          description: Property.
-Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
+          description: Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on
           type: string
+          x-ngsi:
+            type: Property
         route_long_name:
-          description: "Property.
-Full name of a route.
+          description: "Full name of a route.
 This name is more descriptive than the routeShortName and often includes the route's destination or stop.
 This mostly includes the to and from destination names of the route.
-SameAs: 'route_long_name' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)."
+SameAs: 'route_long_name' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)"
           type: string
+          x-ngsi:
+            type: Property
         route_short_name:
-          description: "Property.
-Short name of a route.
-This will often be the transit vehicle's board name like \"402D\", or \"Green\" that riders use to identify a route.
-SameAs: 'route_short_name' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)."
+          description: "Short name of a route.
+This will often be the transit vehicle's board name like 402D, or Green that riders use to identify a route.
+SameAs: 'route_short_name' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)"
           type: string
+          x-ngsi:
+            type: Property
         route_text_color:
-          description: "Property.
-This field can be used to specify a legible color to use for text drawn against a background of route_color.
+          description: "This field can be used to specify a legible color to use for text drawn against a background of route_color.
 The color must be provided as a six-character hexadecimal number, for example, FFD700.
 If no color is specified, the default text color is black (000000).
-SameAs: 'route_text_color' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)."
+SameAs: 'route_text_color' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)"
           type: string
+          x-ngsi:
+            type: Property
         route_type:
-          description: "Property.
-Number indicating the type of transport- 1 - Subway, Metro.
+          description: "Number indicating the type of transport- 1 - Subway, Metro.
 Any underground rail system within a metropolitan area.
 2 - Rail.
 Used for intercity or long-distance travel.
 3 - Bus.
 Used for short- and long-distance bus routes.
-SameAs: 'route_type' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)."
+SameAs: 'route_type' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)"
           type: number
+          x-ngsi:
+            type: Property
         route_url:
-          description: "Property.
-Contains the URL of a web page about that particular route and is different from the agency_url.
-SameAs: 'route_url' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)."
+          description: "Contains the URL of a web page about that particular route and is different from the agency_url.
+SameAs: 'route_url' field from GTFS Static Field definitions-routes.txt (https://developers.google.com/transit/gtfs/reference#routestxt)"
           type: string
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     routeStopSequence:
-      description: Gives the stop IDs/stop codes or station IDs/station codes in the right sequence for the route or line corresponding to this observation.
+      description: Gives the stop IDs/stop codes or station IDs/station codes in the right sequence for the route or line corresponding to this observation
       items:
         type: string
       type: array